AdityaaRavi/Optimized-path/README.md

 I want to create a java program/API that takes in input from a text file about a `board` that can represent a maze/forest/what not; a starting position (`sx`,`sy`); and a parameter to minimize/maximize [I will refer to it as "optimize" from here on] (for example the number of collisions with a given object).

-I am inital going to work on an algorithm that optimize the number of collisions with a `tree` - represented by the character "#" in the `board`, but while I am at it, use OOP concepts to make changing the path finding algorithm, or the goal of the path finding algorithm, or really anything relvant as simple as creating a subclass and overloading a method.
+I am inital going to work on an algorithm that minimizes the number of collisions with a `tree` - represented by the character "#" in the `board`, but while I am at it, use OOP concepts to make changing the path finding algorithm, or the goal of the path finding algorithm, or really anything relvant as simple as creating a subclass and overloading a method.

 ## The entire program explained ##
 ### There are 6 things to want I want to do here: